 And if you’re looking for more easy dessert inspiration, follow me on Pinterest, Instagram, Facebook or Twitter.
 Or be old-fashioned and subscribe in the sidebar on the right to get every new recipe in your inbox 🙂

 A Couple More Easy Drop Cookies to Try

 Chewy Cherry Almond Sugar Cookies (a reader favorite!)

 Brown Sugar Chocolate Chip Cookies

 - 2 cups all-purpose flour

-- 2 2/3 cups chopped chocolate (dark, milk, white, or a combination)
+- 2 ⅔ cups chopped chocolate or chocolate chips (dark, milk, white, or a combination)

 - Preheat oven to 375 degrees F.

-- Whisk together flour, baking soda and salt.
+- Whisk together flour, baking soda, cornstarch, and salt.

-- In a stand mixer on medium speed, cream together butter and sugar for 2-3 minutes until lightened in color.
+- In a stand mixer on medium speed, or with a hand mixer, cream together butter, sugar, and molasses for 2-3 minutes until lightened in color.

 - Beat in the eggs, one at a time, and vanilla, scraping the bowl down, until well combined.

-- Reduce the speed to low, and add flour mixture in thirds, mixing until just combined.
+- Reduce the speed to low and add flour mixture, mixing until just combined.
 Stir in the chocolate chunks.

 - Cool for 5 minutes on the baking sheets and transfer to wire racks to cool completely.
 Store in an airtight container for up to 5 days.